 This often occurs in a controlled group situation after a merger or acquisition.
 Where otherwise eligible employees are excluded, the excluded employees don’t receive an allocation of contributions to which they are entitled.
 Where ineligible employees are included in the plan, the employer has made additional contributions which it did not need to make to the plan.

-Loan failures often result from the plan sponsor’s failure to withhold loan payments.
+IRC 72(p) plan loan failures often result from the plan sponsor’s failure to withhold loan payments.
 Where a plan fails to collect loan repayments from participants, the loan is considered defaulted and the participant should be taxed on the loan in the year of default.

 5. Impermissible in-service withdrawals.

 These requests relate to both defined benefit and contribution plans.
 The law provides that distributions to participants can be made upon certain events or the attainment of a specific age.
 This failure involves the circumstance where a distribution is made to a participant where the law or plan terms do not permit a distribution.

 6. Failure to satisfy IRC 401(a)(9) minimum distribution rules.